 A visit to the Top End isn’t complete without a visit to Litchfield National Park where you can plunge into refreshing waterholes or luxuriate under spring-fed waterfalls.

-Just 45 minute drive south of Darwin is the acclaimed Territory Wildlife Park, where you can see local wildlife close up in their natural habitats, while walking through tree top aviaries and at daily interactive presentations such as the Birds of Prey displays.
+Just a 45-minute drive south of Darwin is the acclaimed Territory Wildlife Park, where you can get close-up to local wildlife in their natural habitats, while walking through tree top aviaries.
+Remember to check out the interactive presentations, held by the Park's rangers, including the Birds of Prey display.

 Explore historic WWII sites including the crash site of a Liberator bomber and bunkers at Mandorah.
 Pay your respects at Adelaide River War Cemetery and visit Batchelor Museum for more insights into the events that brought war to Australia.